 The trustbuilding methodology is used to connect and transform relationships in safe spaces.
 In-depth workshops and dialogues are co-designed with First Nations people to reveal the true history, facilitating personal change and enabling acceptance of the other.

-By addressing unresolved mistrust that was caused by colonization, and by organizing events to bring non-Indigenous Australians and First Nations Peoples closer together - we are walking alongside communities on the path to build trust and recognition.
+By addressing unresolved mistrust and the deep wounds caused by colonisation, the trustbuilding team organises events and dialogues that bring non-Indigenous Australians and First Nations Peoples closer together.
+We are walking alongside communities on the path to building trust and recognition.

 Why is trust needed?

-Australia’s history of colonization continues to impact the health of Australia’s communities.
-Colonization has resulted in inequity, racism and the disruption of Aboriginal and Torres Strait Islander cultures.
+Australia’s history of colonisation continues to impact the health of its communities.
+Colonisation has resulted in inequity, racism and the disruption of Aboriginal and Torres Strait Islander cultures.
 The divide between non-Indigenous Australians and First Nations Peoples has remained deep and painful.

-The project began as a response to the invitation of First Nations leaders for all Australians to join ‘in a movement towards fair and truthful relationships’.
-This vision was expressed in their ‘Uluru Statement from the Heart’ issued in 2017 at a national convention to consider changes to the Constitution, which has no recognition of the 60,000 years of First Nations possession and heritage on this continent.
-Their agenda of establishing at a national level a Voice to Parliament, a 'Makarrata Commissions to oversee forming a Treaty, and Truth-telling process has yet to be taken seriously by the federal government, though some states are moving in that direction.
+The trustbuilding project began as a response to the invitation by First Nations leaders to all Australians to join in ‘a movement towards fair and truthful relationships’.
+Their vision for the movement was expressed in the ‘Uluru Statement from the Heart’, issued in 2017 at a national convention to consider changes to the Constitution, which has no recognition of the 60,000 years of First Nations’ possession and heritage on the Australian continent.

 IofC Australia’s trustbuilding project grew from the intention to participate in a movement towards this national agenda, launched as ‘Our Uluru Response’.